vincent076/MouseTrap/README.md

 # MouseTrap

+For an more in depth documentation on the project please visit: www.vincenthoenderop.com/mousetrap

 To install Mousetrap(chrome extension only) follow the steps:

 1. Clone this repo so you have a copy in a folder locally